harry-higgins-2614/harry-higgins-2614/README.md

 Sorry about that.
 Hi, I'm Harry 👋

-👀 I love all things relating to: eCommerce, SEO, and whimsical Web Development 😎 Mainly coding in: C#, Vue but picking up bits of react
+👀 I love all things relating to: Software Development, SEO, and e-commerce 😎

+Day to day I'm mainly coding in: C# and Vue, but I'm picking up bits of React in my spare time.

 📫 How to reach me: